Skip to main content

 Shop owner: Cutting him off: I don’t know what he said.
 But feel free to come back with him, and we’ll see what we can do.

-Over time, I learned to counter these situations using a principle I picked up in Judo: kuzushi, or balance.
-Instead of justifying myself, negotiating, or arguing, I listen patiently and then shift the burden back onto them.
+Over time, I learned to counter these tactics using a principle I picked up in Judo: kuzushi, or balance.
+Instead of playing defense, justifying myself, negotiating, or arguing, I listen patiently and then shift the burden back onto them.
 I simply ask for a wish list and budget, then respond with what I can do, when, and at what cost.
-This approach separates genuine clients from time-wasters, saving me countless headaches.

 After all, Judo in Japanese means “The Gentle Way.”